-Quick: what are some of your favourite Indian dishes?
+Quick: what are some of your favorite Indian dishes?
 Juicy kebabs, perhaps, or fragrant biryanis?
 Ghee-soaked naan or creamy, rich curries?
 Fact is, some of the most beloved and best-known Indian dishes abroad hail originally from the north of the country.
 If you’re looking for authentic Indian food, these six north Indian restaurants in London capture some of the best cooking in the capital.

-With locations in Covent Garden, Shoreditch, and Kings Cross – and further expansion planned for Soho later this year – Dishoom stands out as a firm favourite on the London dining scene.
+With locations in Covent Garden, Shoreditch, and Kings Cross – and further expansion planned for Soho later this year – Dishoom stands out as a firm favorite on the London dining scene.
 Its expansive interiors and period decoration serve as an atmospheric backdrop to its skillful cooking.
 While Dishoom’s menu isn’t strictly north Indian, many of its very best menu items have their origins in the region – like the rich nihari (an on-the-bone lamb stew traditionally made with bone marrow and organ meat) and the much-loved murgh malai, served in a cream-based gravy.

 Gaylord is one of London’s first Indian restaurants © travellinglight/iStock/Thinkstock